Rakeshsivagouni/endocode-hlowrld/README.md

 **This helm chart is tested against a minikube cluster**

-    *.
-Cloned the repository
+    * Cloned the repository
-    *.
-Added a Dockerfile
+    * Added a Dockerfile
-    *.
-Created a helm chart to deploy the application to minikube k8s cluster
+    * Created a helm chart with the following specifications to deploy the application to minikube k8s cluster
+          * 3 replicas
+          * a configmap with the value myValue = Foo
+          * exposed the service endpoint (8080:25478)
+          * a namespace called hello-world will be created during the deploy stage
+    * a Makefile is created to build the docker image, push the image to docker hub and deploy the helm chart